Best cigar lounges in Chicago: a cold-weather smoker's guide

 4.7

-Illinois has an indoor smoking ban (Smoke-Free Illinois Act), but retail tobacco stores where smoking is core to the business are exempt.
+Smoking laws - Illinois has an indoor smoking ban (Smoke-Free Illinois Act), but retail tobacco stores where smoking is core to the business are exempt.
 Licensed cigar lounges and tobacconists operate legally.
 You can't light up in regular bars, restaurants, or public buildings.

-Mixed bag here.
+BYOC - mixed bag.
 Plenty of shops expect you to buy something on-site, which is fair.
 Cutting fees typically run $5 to $10.
 Some lounges are fully BYOC-friendly though, so check individual listings before you show up with a box of your own sticks.

 FAQ